singular-gpispace/pfd-parallel/README.md

 Once pfd-parallel is installed, to use pfd-parallel load the package via:
 ```bash
 spack load pfd-parallel

 ```
+Note that, in particular, the environment variable `PFD_INSTALL_DIR` is available only after executing this command.

 ## Set up ssh